hlzz/libvot/README.md

 ##Introduction

 *libvot* is an implementation of vocabulary tree, which is an algorithm widely used in image retrieval and computer vision.
 It usually comprises three components to build a image retrieval system using vocabulary tree: build a k-means tree using sift descriptors from images, register images into the database, query images against the database.
 In this library, we use C++11 standard multi-thread library to accelerate the computation, which achieves fast and accurate image retrieval result.
 This project is inspired by Snavely's [VocabTree2](https://github.com/snavely/VocabTree2) project.
 Currently this library is under active development for research purpose.
+If you find this repository useful, please star it to let me know. :)

 ##Installation